 Is SiteGround or GoDaddy better for my WordPress site?

 Definitely SiteGround.
-WordPress themselves recommend SiteGround as one of the best hosting providers for WordPress websites.
-One-click installation, automatic updates and support for more advanced features all show how SiteGround goes that extra mile for its WordPress users.
+WordPress itself recommends SiteGround as one of the best hosting providers for WordPress websites.
+One-click installation, automatic updates and support for more advanced features all show that SiteGround goes that extra mile for its WordPress users.

 GoDaddy is cheaper than SiteGround, but we think it’s worth paying extra for SiteGround’s special treatment.

 Our top recommended hosting provider is Bluehost – check out our SiteGround vs Bluehost comparison to find out which one you should pick.

 If you want to see other options for hosting your WordPress site, check out our article on the Best WordPress Hosting Provider, or read our full SiteGround Review for a better look at its WordPress features.

 Is SiteGround or GoDaddy better for a small business?

 GoDaddy is better suited for smaller businesses.
 It has more affordable price plans because it’s aimed more at everyday users.